-Gazpacho is a cold tomato-based soup that is a great way to start a meal.
-It’s incredibly easy to make – just blend everything up then season and allow to chill.
+As I say this is really easy - you just blend everything up then season and allow to chill.
 You don't need to chill it for too long, but it does help the flavors to mingle.
 You can make it thicker or thinner by either including bread or not, but either way it's very refreshing and tasty.

 Given how simple it is, it's important to use as good quality ingredients as you can find, particularly tomatoes since they can vary so much in flavor.
 You may find the color varies a bit too, depending on your ingredients, but this is obviously just aesthetic.

-It's easy to make in a large quantity and serve up quickly, and you can make it a day or two ahead of when you need it without any impact on flavor - just make sure you keep it refrigerated.
+It's easy to make this in a large quantity and you can make it a day or two ahead of when you need it without any impact on flavor - just make sure you keep it refrigerated.

 It's a great, easy dish for hot days like we are having here at the moment - easy, refreshing but also good for you too.
 So grab some tomatoes, pepper and cucumber, get blending and enjoy.